andy-jessy-net-worth

 Andy Jassy Net Worth

-Amazon’s CEO Andy Jessy, joined Amazon in the very early days (1997), and he now has 94,729 shares, making him a top individual shareholder of the company.
+Amazon’s CEO, Andy Jessy, joined the company in its early days (1997).
+He now has 94,729 shares, making him a top individual shareholder of the company.
 Those shares are worth around $9 million.
-However, over the years, Andy Jessy might have sold part of the shares he got over the years, and he has a $175,000 salary, which makes him a millionaire.
+However, Andy Jessy might have sold part of the shares he got over the years, and he has a $175,000 salary, which makes him a millionaire.

 MBI